safedep/shai-hulud-migration-response/README.md

 ./scripts/pv-scan.sh
 ```

+> [!NOTE]
-[!NOTE]: Enrichment is explicitly disabled for this scan because malicious package versions
+> Enrichment is explicitly disabled for this scan because malicious package versions
-are already known from the IOC list.
+> are already known from the IOC list.

 Run the query script to query the generated database for known malicious package versions: